benjiyaya/ComfyUI-HunyuanVideoImagesGuider/README.md

 # ComfyUI-HunyuanVideoImagesGuider
 A specialized node for ComfyUI that enable motion and animation capabilities for image as guider for video processing In Hunyuan Video T2V model weights.

+How to use this node , you can check it out in this video : https://youtu.be/fq95OLDVCdU

 ## Features

 ### Hunyuan Video Image To Guider